scikit-hep/uproot3/README.rst

    arrays.

-In the past year, uproot has become one of the most widely used Python packages for particle physics, with users in all four LHC experiments, theory, neutrino experiments, XENON-nT (dark matter direct detection), MAGIC (gamma ray astronomy), and IceCube (neutrino astronomy).
+In the past year, uproot has become one of the most widely used Python packages made for particle physics, with users in all four LHC experiments, theory, neutrino experiments, XENON-nT (dark matter direct detection), MAGIC (gamma ray astronomy), and IceCube (neutrino astronomy).